magicwheel/predix-webapp-starter/README.md

-A Redux-Saga console embedded in a predix Saga application
+A Redux-Saga console embedded in a Predix Saga application